Daily planning methods that actually fit your real life

 Schedule predictability is how much of your day you control.
 If 70% of your calendar belongs to other people’s meetings, rigid time blocking collapses by 10:30 AM.
 If your day is yours to design, time blocking becomes powerful.

 Energy consistency measures your focus stability across the day.
-Some people hit a wall at 2 PM; others crash mid-morning.
+Some people hit a wall at 2 PM.
+Others crash mid-morning.
 Planning methods that ignore energy patterns force high-priority tasks into windows when focus has already depleted.

-“Workers compensate for interruptions by working faster, but this comes at a cost: experiencing more stress, higher frustration, time pressure, and more effort.” – Gloria Mark, “The Cost of Interrupted Work” [3]
+“Workers compensate for interruptions by working faster, but this comes at a cost: experiencing more stress, higher frustration, time pressure, and more effort.”
+Mark, Gudith, and Klocke, The Cost of Interrupted Work [4]

-When a planning method assumes a predictable schedule, constant energy, and no interruptions – but you have a chaotic calendar, mid-day crashes, and Slack channels demanding attention – the method fails.
+When a planning method assumes a predictable schedule, constant energy, and no interruptions, but you have a chaotic calendar, mid-day crashes, and Slack channels demanding attention, the method fails.
 Not because you lack discipline, but because the method was never designed for your actual life.

 The best daily planning method is the one that assumes your day will not go as planned.
 When you score yourself on these three variables, you stop method-hopping.

-Daily planning techniques: five methods and which one fits your day
+Daily planning techniques: five methods and which one fits your day {#five-methods-compared}

 These five methods span from rigid to flexible.
 When deciding between time blocking vs bullet journal or any other pairing, the table below shows how each method trades off on the dimensions that matter for daily workflow planning.

-Ramon’s verdicts: Time blocking works best if you own 60%+ of your calendar.
+Ramon’s verdicts: Time blocking works best if you own 60% or more of your calendar.
 Ivy Lee is the best starting point for chronic over-planners.
-The 1-3-5 rule suits parents and managers.
-Bullet journaling is underrated for ADHD brains.
-MIT + calendar is my go-to for most readers.

 Time blocking: rigid structure for uninterrupted work